alessandro-gentilini/knuth-interview-2006/README.md

-to Valparaiso University in Indiana, associated with the Lutheran Church, and it was, but there I would have been a major in music, and the other scholarship was to Case in Cleveland, which was where I would major in physics, and since my mother’s family is from Cleveland, she knew that Case had very high standards, and very few people that she knew were able even to be admitted to Case, and there was, considered to be one of the hardest schools to do.
-I’d never heard of MIT, by the way, until some years later, or much less Caltech.
+to Valparaiso University in Indiana, associated with the Lutheran Church, and it was, but there I would have been a major in music, and the other scholarship was to Case in Cleveland, which was where I would major in physics, and since my mother's family is from Cleveland, she knew that Case had very high standards, and very few people that she knew were able even to be admitted to Case, and there was, considered to be one of the hardest schools to do.
+I'd never heard of MIT, by the way, until some years later, or much less Caltech.
 But Case, to me, was a challenge, where I would really have to work hard and well, Valparaiso, it would be something where I could